smilster/Choir.js/README.md

 `python -m RangeHTTPServer` or `python -m SimpleHTTPServer`

 in the root folder, since the browser usually restrict access to externally linked samples.
 This is achieved through `baseUrl = document.location` in `samples/Instrument.js`, which should work for most online hosted cases.
-Histed locally, you might have to change to `window.location.origin`, or hard code the `baseUrl` path and directly open `index.html` with your browser without the need to launch a server.
+For hosting locally, you might have to change to `window.location.origin`, or hard code the `baseUrl` path and directly open `index.html` with your browser without the need to launch a server.

 ### Sample References
 Samples stored in `samples/external` are taken from https://github.com/nbrosowsky/tonejs-instruments.
 A copy of the reference list is stored in `samples/sample-source-info.txt`.
 Samples stored in `samples/mine` were recorded by me.
 Feel free to use them without restrictions.